Robizon Khubulashvili

 რობიზონ ხუბულაშვილი

-Behavioral Market Design For Online Gaming Platforms with Ala Avoyan and Giorgi Mekerishvili (Management Science, forthcoming)
+Behavioral Market Design For Online Gaming Platforms with Ala Avoyan and Giorgi Mekerishvili (Management Science, 2024)

 In this paper, we investigate market design for online gaming platforms.
 A significant fraction of such platforms' revenue is generated by advertisements, in-app purchases, and subscriptions.
 Thus, it is necessary to understand which factors influence how much time users spend on the platform.
 We focus on one such factor - the outcome of the previous game.
 Using data from an online chess platform, we find strong evidence of history-dependent stopping behavior.
 We identify two primary types of players: those who are more likely to stop playing after a loss and those who are more likely to stop playing after a win.
 We propose a behavioral dynamic choice model in which the utility from playing another game is directly affected by the previous game's outcome.
 We structurally estimate this time non-separable preference model and then conduct counterfactual analyses to evaluate alternative market designs.
 In the context of online chess games, a matching algorithm that incorporates stopping behavior can substantially alter the length of play.